cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/odoh.md

 ## Server setup instructions

 Running an ODoH server — either a proxy or target - is more involved.
 A turnkey proxy and target is available in [odoh-server-go](https://github.com/cloudflare/odoh-server-go), which provides a sample server that can be used to run a proxy or a target for ODoH.
-Up to date deployment instructions on a variety of platforms, including commodity servers, are available in the [project’s README](https://github.com/cloudflare/odoh-server-go#deployment).
+Deployment instructions on a variety of platforms, including commodity servers, are available in the [project’s README](https://github.com/cloudflare/odoh-server-go#deployment).

 Dedicated ODoH target is also available in [doh-server](https://github.com/jedisct1/doh-server), a fast and secure DoH (DNS-over-HTTPS) and ODoH (Oblivious DoH) server.
 Similarly, installation and deployment instructions can be found in the [project’s README](https://github.com/jedisct1/doh-server).